-To help a client achieve its sustainability goals, Luthin employs a holistic approach to develop a robust master plan that manages all aspects of a client’s efficiency and greenhouse gas (GHG) reduction initiatives.
+To help a client achieve their sustainability goals, Luthin employs a holistic approach to develop a robust master plan that manages all aspects of a client’s efficiency and greenhouse gas (GHG) reduction initiatives.
 Through in-depth consultation with clients, a roadmap is created to establish goals in a logical path, rather than performing piecemeal one-off projects.

 A master plan developed by Luthin focuses on sustainable energy solutions that reduce a facility’s energy use, peak demand, and carbon footprint.
 To do so, we analyze your facility’s energy-related costs and operational resilience.
-As part of that effort, we assess existing air quality and the work environment with an eye to improve it for all who work, study, or teach at your facility.
+As part of that effort, we assess existing air quality and the work environment with an eye to improve it for all who work, study or teach at your facility.

 Unlike others’ efforts at master planning that focus solely on energy conservation measures (ECMs), Luthin goes a step further by reviewing energy supply opportunities.
 The end result is a set of achievable initiatives that offer the best returns on investment for accomplishing your facility’s’ goals.